Accio/MCBDD/index.md

 The slides can be found [here](assets/2026/MCBDD-2026-ModuleIV.pdf).

+Offline activities

+* Read [Accurate Predictions on Small Data with a Tabular Foundation Model](https://doi.org/10.1038/s41586-024-08328-6) by Hollmann *et al.* (Nature, 2025).
+Try out [TabPFN](https://github.com/PriorLabs/TabPFN) with one problem of your choice.

 <a name="modulev"></a>

 ### Module V: For which patients will the drug work and how does it work, *really*?